Links to Key Governance Documents as pdf files:

 - Revised Bylaws as approved by the congregation on April 9, 2017.
 These took effect on July 1, 2017.

-- Board Policy Book: Board Policy Book working draft as of March 20, 2017, a work in progress
+- Board Policy Book: UUSS Board Policy Book working draft Nov.
+4, 2017, a work in progress

 - Procedural Handbooks: Several handbooks on different topics are envisioned and are in various stages of development.
 To date only the UUSS Employee Handbook is finished.